kaaneser/emlakci-realestateflutter/README.md

 # Emlakçı - A Real Estate Automation App

-This app made for
+This app made for school project.

 <div class="row">
   <img src="emlakcipresentation.png"/>
 </div>

-## What is the purpose of HelpTouch?

-HelpTouch acts as a social network where people can help, primarily designed to solve inequalities in education.

 ## What can you do in HelpTouch?

 **You can:**
- - Add posts to solve your problems.
-(For Example: If you're a teacher and your school needs a book for education, you can add a new post)
- - See the other people's problems and make a communication.
-(You can like and comment to posts to communicate each other)
+ - Add your estates to sell, rent or daily rents.
+ - If you want to buy a new estate, you can find estates
+ - Filtering estates for your decisions, It's very functional to use it.

 ---